alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_uploadingdata.md

-The simplest way to transfer data/outputs between local computer and Paperspace is using a Gradient Jupyter Notebook.
+The simplest way to transfer data/outputs between your local computer and Paperspace is using a Gradient Jupyter Notebook.
 In general, Jupyter notebooks are incredibly powerful; they are an interactive python coding environment and allow you to run snippets of code to see how they function.
 They are used for tensorflow tutorials (you can download them too! [see the neural network tutorials available](https://www.tensorflow.org/tutorials/images/cnn) ).
 If you upload any jupyter notebook code to Paperspace, you can use its contents to train/test a model as well within the paperspace notebook environment.

 The following steps in this tutorial describe only how to upload datasets and download models/outputs using the Gradient Jupyter Notebook feature.
 To learn more about how you can use these notebooks in paperspace, please refer [here](https://support.paperspace.com/hc/en-us/articles/115004535973-Getting-Started-with-Notebooks)